cardano-foundation/docs-cardano-org/marlowe/marlowe-lang-guide.md

 3. [Using Haskell](https://docs.cardano.org/en/latest/marlowe/get-started-js.html)

 ### What does a Marlowe contract look like?
-A contract is built in Marlowe by combining a small number of *building* blocks to describe many different kinds of financial contracts, like making a payment, making an observation of something in the “real world”, waiting until a certain condition becomes true, and so on.
+A contract is built in Marlowe by combining a small number of *building* blocks to describe many different kinds of financial contracts, like making a payment, making an observation, waiting until a certain condition becomes true, and so on.
 The contract is then run on a blockchain, like Cardano, and interacts with the outside world.

 Marlowe itself is embedded in Haskell and is modelled as a collection of algebraic data types in Haskell, with contracts defined by the *Contract* type: